-- To make tough decisions about what to retain (functional & favourites) & what to let go (farewell)
+- To make tough decisions about what to retain (functional and favourites) and what to let go (farewell)

-- To identify & understand issues stopping decisions being made
+- To identify amd understand issues stopping decisions being made

 - To prepare homes for sale to maximise their sale price (minimum cost for maximum result)

-- To look at habits & change behaviours going forward
+- To look at habits and change behaviours going forward

 Where to start?

-- We are all unique, love different things & have our own life experiences – so identifying each person’s key motivators, priorities & goals is a great place to start
+- We are all unique, love different things and have our own life experiences – so identifying key motivators, priorities and goals is essential

-- Identifying what to keep & what to let go can be overwhelming (sell, give, toss)
+- Identifying what to keep and what to let go can be overwhelming (sell, give, toss)

-- Understand that some people need help getting sorted while others can do it step-by-step
+- Understand that some people need help getting sorted while others can do it themselves

 - Accepting that life is not about perfection, our lives are fluid